 Providing a safe, secure and welcoming environment remains one of our main priorities.
 Our Campus Support Team are available 24/7 to ensure the safety and wellbeing of all of our students, staff and visitors during their time here.

-Campus Support ensure the campus is secure, manage traffic and parking, monitoring CCTV and security systems, responsible for access control, monitoring CCTV and security systems and are there to respond to any emergencies, including first aid requests.
-This is all to ensure that you feel comfortable and safe when you are on campus.
+Campus Support ensure the campus is secure, manage traffic and parking and monitor CCTV and security systems.
+They are also there to respond to any emergencies, including first aid requests.
+This all helps you to feel comfortable and safe when you’re on campus.